Steeped in culture, arts, music, and history, Vienna is one of the most beautiful cities in Europe. (At least I think so!)

 Start day two with the Museumsquartier (MQ).
 Once the imperial stables, it now encompasses over 90,000 square meters and 60 cultural institutions, including the Leopold Museum for Art Nouveau and Expressionism; Kunsthalle Wien, with rotating exhibitions; and the Museum of Modern Art, which has the largest such collection in Central Europe.
 The MQ is also home to several festivals throughout the year, including open-air concerts and a fashion week.
 If you love art, this place is a must.

+Additionally, be sure to vist the nearby Kunsthistorisches Museum (Museum of Fine Arts).
 Created by Emperor Franz Joseph I in 1891, this is now largest art museum in the country.
 You could easily spend several hours here (if not more).
 Most items are from the Hapsburgs’ old collection, with artifacts from ancient Egypt and Greece as well as paintings by Rubens, Raphael, Rembrandt, Pieter Brueghel the Elder, and more.
 The interior itself is incredibly ornate too, boasting lots of marble, gold leaf, and murals.

 End your day with a visit to one of Vienna’s most popular sites.
 Originally a 17th-century hunting lodge, this palace later became the Hapsburgs’ summer residence in the 18th century.
 There are over 1,400 rooms, but only a handful are open to the public (you’ll see 22 rooms on the Imperial Tour and 40 rooms on the Grand Tour).
 However, there’s more than enough for a few hours of wandering the exquisitely restored, incredibly ornate rooms filled with elaborate paintings, woodwork, chandeliers, and decorations.
 This is one of my favorite places in all of the city.
 Bring some food and wine and have a picnic in garden.
 Since it’s on a hill, you get an amazing view of of Vienna.